sidmulajkar/perosnal-blogs/tcp-slow-start.md

----
-title: "What is TCP Slow Start?"
+# What is TCP Slow Start?

-categories: [tcp, slowstart, congestion-control, mechanism, sidsblog]
-tags: [tcp, slowstart, congestion-control, mechanism, sidsblog]
+> tcp, slowstart, congestion-control, mechanism, sidsblog

-date: 2021-10-02T17:26:04+05:30
-description: "This tutorial will clear all your doubts regarding the TCP Slow Start and is it really a problem"
+> This tutorial will clear all your doubts regarding the TCP Slow Start and is it really a problem
-author: Siddhant Mulajkar
-draft: false

 ---

 **Does it affect Web Application Performance?**